 - The status/feedback of the system should be visible and clear, so the user can feel confident while using the App;

-- There are abundant ways that a user can connect to others;
+- There are abundant ways for a user to build connection to others;

 Issues in existing product

-- The interface should be warm and friendly, which matches the core value of the product: connect and support the Cancer patients, and will simultaneously comfort the patients;
+- The interface should be warm and friendly, which matches the core value of the product: connecting and supporting the cancer patients, and will simultaneously ease their anxiety and make them relaxed;

 - The primary color should be kept rose pink and green, which is consistent with the existing color palette.